 You might say that this feature existed for ages with Service Endpoints which injected the PaaS service in a virtual network and allowed private connectivity towards the service without it being exposed on the internet.
-The main difference between the two is that Service Endpoints only injects the service in the Virtual Network and cuts off the internet connection while Private Link is a service which attaches a private IP that exists in your virtual network and you can access it using that RFC1918 IP address,
+The main difference between the two is that Service Endpoints only injects the service in the Virtual Network and cuts off the internet connection while Private Link is a service that attaches a private IP that exists in your virtual network and you can access it using that RFC1918 IP address.

 As I mentioned, before Private Link we had Azure Service Endpoints which injected the PaaS service in the delegated subnet and then the Azure gateway cut off any internet traffic towards it.

 Moving to the cloud is “easy”; Managing it is another ordeal.

 I’m going to start with a disclaimer; This post focuses on achieving governance and security in Azure; This doesn’t mean that what I’m going to write here cannot apply to AWS or Google, they have other technologies that can help you achieve full governance;

 When they first came as an offering a long time ago, Azure SQL Databases always had a mystery attached to them regarding the performance tier you should use.